yaakoum/kickstarter-analysis/README.md

 # An Analysis of Kickstarter Campaigns

 ## Overview of Project
-In this project, we explore varying Kickstarter campaigns with their varying data to help Louise experience a successful campaign for her Play.
+In this project, we explore varying Kickstarter campaigns with their varying data to help Louise experience a successful campaign for her play, Fever.
 Below you will find more information of what this project entailed and a deeper dive into its results and conclusions.

 ### Purpose
-we were able to explore different skills. learn applicable and transferable knowledge and skills.
+Louise is an up and coming playwriter and has turned to our expertise in Excel to ensure a successful crowdfunding campaign.
+She forecasts that her play will have a budget larger than $10,000.00 and is evidently hesitant to jump into her first crowdfunding campaign.
+With the use of Pivot Tables, Charts, and other excel skills, we will assist her in finding specific factors to help her project become successful.

 ## Analysis and Challenges

 ### Overview of analysis
 The main findings of this analysis were as follows:

-1. Find a correlation between launch date and success rater
+#### Outcomes Based on Launch Date

-2. Find a correlation between goals and pledged amount as a function of their wtv
+#### Outcomes Based on Goals

 ### Challenges and/or difficulties
 Here we discribe different challenges we may or may not have encountered and different solutions.
 Listed below are some of these examples: